bepronetwork/bepro-js/README.md

 ## Introductions

-`bepro-js#feature/prediction-markets` is the BEPRO sdk to integrate Prediction Markets in a dapp.
+`bepro-js#feature/prediction-markets` is the BEPRO Javascript SDK to integrate Prediction Markets into any dapp.

 ## Installation